legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - AAC selection here is not user-driven — it is part of Samsung’s override logic asserting itself even in absence of LDAC.
 - Disabling LDAC does not fall back to SBC by default; AAC is treated as the next-in-line override.
 - **Absolute Volume state has no effect on AAC override behavior**:
-  → AV OFF does not prevent AAC default activation when LDAC is disabled.

 ---